fifengine/fifechan/README.md

 designed for games.
 It has a small yet powerful built in set of extendable GUI Widgets allowing users to create virtually unlimited types of widgets.

-Fifechan supports rendering in SDL, OpenGL, or Allegro out of the box or it can be adapted to use any rendering engine the user requires.
-Events are pushed to Fifechan which allows users to use any input library they wish or they could use the built in input handling through either SDL input or Allegro input.
+Fifechan supports rendering in SDL or OpenGL out of the box or it can be adapted to use any rendering engine the user requires.
+Events are pushed to Fifechan which allows users to use any input library they wish or they could use the built in input handling through SDL input.

 The primary goal for Fifechan is to keep it extendable, lightweight and still be powerful enough to use in all types of games out of the box.